A Foreigner's Guide to Polish Animation

 They belonged to the genre of philosophical reflection.
 The artist observes the world around him, reflects on the fate of the ordinary, 'grey' man, and looks for philosophical generalisations [...].
 Kijowicz's exceeding sorrow – even his irony – is far from humorous.
 His unique humour is not carefree, and his very difficult imagery forces us to think.

-In the 60s Kijowicz made several politically involved films: Banner (1965), The Wicker Basket (1967), Smile (1968) and Frames.
-The last film, the director illustrates the reality of the Polish People's Republic and the relentless and pointless attempts of its leaders to indoctrinate the people.
+In the 1960s, Kijowicz made several politically involved films: Banner (1965), The Wicker Basket (1967), Smile (1968) and Frames.
+In the latter film, the director illustrates the reality of the Polish People's Republic and the relentless and pointless attempts of its leaders to indoctrinate the people.

-His 70s films also had a philosophical and reflective inclination.
+His 1970s films also had a philosophical and reflective inclination.
 In Road (1971) he portrays human choices which can sometimes have unexpected and disproportionate consequences, while in Variants (1970) he explains the varying paths our lives can take.
-Kijowicz therefore beat Krzysztof Kieślowski to the punch – the latter would pick up the topic in Przypadek.
+Kijowicz therefore beat Krzysztof Kieślowski to the punch – the latter would pick up the topic in Blind Chance.

 Daniel Szczechura – the Mrożek of animation

-Kijowicz was not the only Polish animator to reveal the drab reality of communist Poland.
+Kijowicz was not the only Polish animator to reveal the drab reality of Poland during the communist regime.
 Daniel Szczechura reflected disapproval of political circumstances through irony.

 His first film – Conflicts (1960) – was made in the cut-out technique and is a parody of censorship in Poland at the time.
 The director was playing a game of cat and mouse with the representatives of communist law.
 He would challenge the system but never overtly, only through allusions.
 His critical film was disguised as an animated detective film describing mundane things.
 The Machine (1961), co-produced with Mirosław Kijowicz was a political satire in the cut-out technique.
 The film ridicules industrial monumentality in the Polish People's Republic.
 The film A Chair is a humorous but wise story about the fight for power which is symbolised by the titular chair.